dd86k/Moo68k/Readme.md

 "Let's make a binary compatible m68k emulator in C#" I said.

+A simulator would just try to reproduce behavior, in this case I try to actually emulate an m68k.

-Please refer to the [Programmer Reference Manual](https://www.nxp.com/files/archives/doc/ref_manual/M68000PRM.pdf) (M68000PRM.pdf) before addressing (get it?) an issue.
+Please refer to the [Programmer Reference Manual](https://www.nxp.com/files/archives/doc/ref_manual/M68000PRM.pdf) (M68000PRM.pdf by Motorola) before addressing (get it?) an issue.

-Currently, it's not even at a useable state.
+**Note:** Not in an useable state.

-No regrets.
+Irregular updates, no regrets.